 The TJ Wrangler is one of the more adored Wrangler models out there.
 For that reason, many Jeep aficionados will scramble to tell you how TJ stands for something like True Jeep, Top Jeep, or even Tough Jeep.
 Imagine any positive adjective that begins with a T, and then add a Jeep to that and there you go, you've crafted your own theory for what TJ stands for.
 These theories are quite common and vary quite a bit, but all they really do is show how attached people are to their TJ Wranglers.

-None of these make any sense in terms of Wranglers though.
 Because of the iconic status of the Jeep TJ, Wrangler fans are especially interesting in understanding the name of this Wrangler.
-That all being said, because of it’s revered status, maybe the TJ should just be known as The Jeep?
+That all being said, because of its revered status, maybe the TJ should just be known as The Jeep?

 While not official like the meaning of CJ, the TJ Unlimited, sometimes known as the LJ, has a clear theory for its name.
 Given the long wheelbase of this Wrangler, calling an LJ a Long Jeep is too perfect to ignore.
-There are plenty of other things that can fit the letters LJ (Louisiana Jambalaya, Loose Jeans, Little John), but they won't be nearly as apt as Long Jeep is for this lengthy Wrangler.
+There are plenty of other things that can fit the letters LJ, but they won't be nearly as apt as Long Jeep is for this lengthy Wrangler.

 2007-2018 Jeep JK Wrangler: 3rd Generation